villano-lab/galactic-spin/README.md

 # Instructions
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/villano-lab/galactic-spin/master?filepath=binder%2FRotation_Curve_Sliders.ipynb)
 <br /> To run the interactive fitting tool, click on the binder button above.
-Please be patient when waiting for the environment to load; it may take a few minutes.
+Please be patient when waiting for the environment to load; **note that it may take about 10 minutes to load**.
 Once the notebook is open, in the top bar, select `Cell`, then choose `Run All`.
 When both cells are finished running, a plot with sliders will appear beneath the visible code.
 Enjoy!

 The above link is to a version of the notebook made specifically to be run on binder with minimal code visible.
 For those interested, [here](https://mybinder.org/v2/gh/villano-lab/galactic-spin/master?filepath=binder%2FRotation_Curve_Sliders-With-Code.ipynb)